-A student will be promoted to the succeeding grade level when he/she has received a 1.0 average.
+A student will be promoted to the succeeding grade level when he/she has received a C average (for fourth through seventh grades) and average of 3's (for pre-kindergarten through third grades).
 The student must also have demonstrated the degree of social, emotional, and physical maturation necessary for a successful learning experience in the next grade.
+The student must also have attended school with a maximum of 20 absences.

-Students who are failing (below 1.0 average) may not be promoted to the next grade and will receive additional assistance the following school year.
+Students who are failing (below C average or below 3 averages) may not be promoted to the next grade and will receive additional assistance the following school year.
 Written notification of concern will be provided to the parent/guardian.
 A retention meeting will be held with the student's educator, parent, administrative representative and any other staff members that have worked with the student throughout the school year.